Guide to the parts of a refrigerator

 keep air vents unobstructed

 Keep your air vents clear from food items for maximum airflow throughout your refrigerator.
-Keeping your air vents unobstructed will also ensure that your food stays at optimal temperatures.
+Keeping your air vents unobstructed will also ensure that your food stays at optimal temperatures and does not freeze.

 Want to learn more about how the inside of your refrigerator works?